joshbegley/nyt-latest/README.md

 `A full-length Barbie novel with mature concerns — even Barbie has job troubles, it seems — is allowing women to bring their girlhood passions into adulthood.`\
 https://www.nytimes.com/2026/08/30/style/barbie-novel-alex-aster.html

-**Postal Service Rule Could Bar Millions From Voting By Mail**\
+**Postal Service Rule Could Bar Millions From Voting by Mail**\
-`A judge temporarily blocked the agency from refusing to deliver ballots in noncompliant states, which could disproportionately affect Democrats and many battleground elections.`\
+`A judge temporarily blocked the agency from implementing a strict new rule governing mail voting.
+The policy could disproportionately affect Democrats and many battleground elections.`\
 https://www.nytimes.com/2026/08/30/us/politics/mail-voting-trump-midterms-supreme-court.html

 **Help Wanted: ‘Forward-Deployed’ Humans for the A.I.
 Era**\